lucadebeir/server-clean-archi/README.md

-# SERVER EN CLEAN ARCHITECTURE
+# SERVER CLEAN ARCHITECTURE

- Server de Marine's Recipe en clean architecture
+This is the server of Marine's Recipe in clean architecture

 ![alt text](https://cdn-media-1.freecodecamp.org/images/lbexLhWvRfpexSV0lSIWczkHd5KdszeDy9a3)

-On sépare le server en 2 parties :
+The server is divied in 2 parts :
-- le core avec la partie métier qui ne changera jamais
-- les adapteurs qui permettent d'implémenter notre logique métier

-Plus d'informations à suivre...
+- the core with the business part that will NEVER change
+- the adapters that allow to implement our business logic

+More information to follow...

+## Runs the app in the development mode
+`npm run start:dev`